National Day of Remembrance for Murder Victims

 Death leaves a heartache no one can heal.
 Love leaves a memory no one can steal.—R. Puz

 It may not be easy, but together we must create a safer world for us all.
-Only we can make it happen for ourselves and our children.
+Only we can make it happen.

-If you or someone you know is in need of our free services for victims, survivors, surviving loved ones and families in need, call our main office/crisis center at 340.773.9272.
+If you or someone you know is in need of our free services for victims, survivors, surviving loved ones or families in need, call our main office/crisis center at 340.773.9272.

 Visit our NDRMV.VI Facebook page, for more information on Day of Remembrance events on St. Croix, and to post memorials to your loved ones.